Indo-Aryan migrations: Archaeology: migrations from the steppe Urheimat

 The archaeological part posits an "Urheimat" on the Pontic steppes, which developed after the introduction of cattle on the steppes around 5,200 BCE.
 This introduction marked the change from foragist to pastoralist cultures, and the development of a hierarchical social system with chieftains, patron-client systems, and the exchange of goods and gifts.
 The oldest nucleus may have been the Samara culture (late 6th and early 5th millennium BCE), at a bend in the Volga.

 A wider "horizon" developed, called the Kurgan culture by Marija Gimbutas in the 1950s.
 She included several cultures in this "Kurgan Culture", including the Samara culture and the Yamna culture, although the Yamna culture (36th–23rd centuries BCE), also called "Pit Grave Culture", may more aptly be called the "nucleus" of the proto-Indo-European language.
 From this area, which already included various subcultures, Indo-European languages spread west, south and east starting around 4,000 BCE.
 These languages may have been carried by small groups of males, with patron-client systems which allowed for the inclusion of other groups into their cultural system.

-Eastward emerged the Sintashta culture (2050–1900 BCE), where common Indo-Iranian was spoken.
+Eastward emerged the Sintashta culture (2200–1900 BCE), where common Indo-Iranian was spoken.
 Out of the Sintashta culture developed the Andronovo culture (2000–1450 BCE), which interacted with the Bactria-Margiana culture (2250–1700 BCE).
 This interaction further shaped the Indo-Iranians, which split at sometime between 2000 and 1600 BCE into the Indo-Aryans and the Iranians.
 The Indo-Aryans migrated to the Levant and South Asia.
-The migration into northern India was not a large-scale immigration, but may have consisted of small groups which were genetically diverse.
+According to Witzel, the spread of Indo-European languages and culture into Northern India could have been driven by small groups.
 Their culture and language spread by the same mechanisms of acculturalisation, and the absorption of other groups into their patron-client system.